A Day To Explore the Ubud Treasures In Bali

 Our second stop with a view was the coffee factory store Bali Pulina owned by the same people as the restaurant.
 Even though we had no complaints about the places we stopped, we wondered what incentive Joni got for bringing us to the stops.

 We again headed deep into the trees along the path for the coffee tour.
-We saw the luwaks in the cage, the likely source for the Kopi Luwak coffee you could purchase.
+There were luwaks in the cage, the likely source for the Kopi Luwak coffee you could purchase.
 We were so glad we had seen the luwaks playing out in the open on our day trip to Canggu.
-We saw the coffee plants along the path, a display of coffee beans and a roaster.
+Along the path we saw coffee plants, a display of coffee beans and a roaster.

 Moving on, we stopped for a taste test of a variety of teas and coffees.
 We found nothing that would tempt us to buy for home or for a souvenir.
 Coffee would not be one of the Ubud treasures we would take home for friends.